 Zoe’s Flat: (a few days later) June suddenly feels contractions.
 Panicked she calls Dan, asking for Harry.
 We hear Dan’s responses (O.S.) as he explains he can’t get hold of Harry right now.
 Increasingly flustered, she laments that she has no choice but to call her Mum.
 Dan tells her to wait, he has an idea; he’ll get right back to her.
 June grabs her pre-packed bag for the hospital and is debating what to do next when there’s a knock at her door.
 She answers it to Dan, phone in hand.
 He explains he’s come straight from the airport; he has a cab waiting outside.
 They can ring her mum if she wants, but he’s there for her, too.
 June is incredulous: what about the band?
 Dan explains he got them set-up for their remaining gigs and they’re big enough to look after themselves with the help of the American promoter for the next week; he decided to fly back early.
 June is overwhelmed by the gesture, seeing Dan in a whole new light.
-Then another contraction comes and the touching moment is over.
+She becomes emotional and gives him an affectionate kiss.
+It’s not passionate but it’s tender and there’s a ‘moment’ between them.
+June brushes it aside, wiping her teary eyes and saying she must “look a sight” but Dan disabuses her: she looks beautiful.
+There’s an awkward beat and Dan tris to backtrack, worried he’s overstepped.
+However, another contraction comes and the moment is forgotten.
 They dash out to the hospital. (music under: NOTHING ON MY MIND guitar riff and chorus)

 Hospital room: June lies, propped-up in a hospital bed, with Dan at her bedside.
 He checks she doesn’t want him to call her Mum.
-June insists her Mum can come and see the baby once it’s born.
+June insists her parents can come and see the baby once it’s born.
 While passing the time, June muses on whether the band will be coping in his absence.
 Dan confesses he hates touring.
 He kept the real reason quiet so as not to step on Harry’s toes but he was also glad of the “excuse” (to be there for June).
 He loves the challenge of taking musicians he believes in to the top, but he hates life on the road.
 Loves the music; hates the lifestyle.
 He wishes he had an ounce of the talent that June or Harry has, but he doesn’t; never has.
 June pushes back: Dan has got The Debutantes where they are today.
 She shyly says that they’re all lucky to have him; she’s only just now realising how lucky.
 Feeling awkward, Dan enthuses about the Brill Building song writers of the past; how they wrote classics while several of them had pretty “normal” lives.
 Or Elton John’s lyricist, Bernie Taupin who rarely went on tour with Elton.
 He passionately insists that June’s is a talent that can’t go to waste.
 The Debutantes were always a good band; June’s contribution was what put them over the top.
 They have an opportunity to be one of the greats.
 Who says there’s only one way to achieve rock immortality?

+June is touched: she tells Dan that he’s laying out a future for her where she can “have it all.”
+Dan shrugs, not denying it: “Why not?
+You deserve it.”
+(PETRICHOR or CAKE AND THE CANDLE REPRISE.)